Managing Bats in Buildings

 - Get answers to common bat questions (PDF, 3.9MB)

 If bats are roosting in an area that isn't interfering with human activity, consider leaving them undisturbed.
 They won't destroy wood, wires or insulation.
-It is illegal and ineffective to remove bats:

 If a bat has entered the living area of your building, try getting them to leave on their own by: